 Commercial Real Estate Development Process

-Leasing commercial space or selling commercial real estate can easily take several months and sometimes up to a year or more.
+Leasing commercial space or selling commercial property can take several months, sometimes up to a year or more.
 However, the real estate development process can take much longer.

 For example, it can take two or three years to locate and make a deal on a piece of vacant land and get it ready to build on, then another two or three years to construct the building and get it leased up.
 During the five or six years it takes a project to move from inception to completion, the economy could change, or market demand could dry up.